Autsav448/BudgetBuddy-Capstone-Project/README.md

 - User can daily and monthly transactions.
 - User can view daily transcations graph view.
 - User can select the account type.
+- User can search by Months.
+- User can swipe calendar on daily basis.
+- User can record monthly transaction record.
+- User can make dark mode.